 Admire the best views of Gran Via

-On the 9th floor of the Spanish department store El Corte Inglés in Gran Via, there’s a Gourmet market where you can not only taste many different delights but also appreciate a nice view of the famous shopping street and the Capitol building.
-You don’t need to pay to access the area if you just want to take a peek at the views.
+On the 9th floor of the Spanish department store El Corte Inglés in Gran Via, there’s’ a Gourmet market where you can taste many different delights and appreciate a nice view of the famous shopping street and the Capitol building.
+You don’t’ need to pay to access the area to take a peek at the pictures.

 The translation of this place is Neighborhood of the Letters because while walking through the streets of the area, you can find verses from some of the great Spanish writers of the Golden Age who lived in the area like Cervantes or Quevedo.

 Street art is slowly growing in the Spanish capital over the last few years.
 While you can always find nice surprises while walking around the city, some of the best places to enjoy this art are Tabacalera and Malasaña.
 In this last one, the city started a festival in 2016, where once a year, 100 new artists are able to show their talent painting a wall or shop during a day, creating an open-air gallery for everyone to enjoy.